Become an ODI certified Data Ethics Professional

 Interested in working with the ODI to run a Data Ethics Professional programme in-house?

 If you have 50 or more people in your organisation who would benefit from this programme you can submit your interest here.

-- Individuals certified as ODI Data Ethics Professionals and Facilitators can use their certification to help promote their expertise in support of creating, marketing and selling services aimed at improving data ethics practices in projects and organisations.
+- Individuals certified as ODI Data Ethics Professionals can use their certification to help promote their expertise in support of creating, marketing and selling services aimed at improving data ethics practices in projects and organisations.

-- ODI certification of an individual as a Data Ethics Professional or Facilitator must not be used to suggest the ODI recognises or endorses an organisation, product or services ethical practices.
+- ODI certification of an individual as a Data Ethics Professional must not be used to suggest the ODI recognises or endorses an organisation, product or services ethical practices.
 The course equips you to adopt practices that embed ethical thinking around collection, use and sharing of data, not to meet a particular ethical standard.